SENSAAS/sensaas/README.md

 	meta-sensaas.py examples/VALSARTAN.sdf examples/tetrazole.sdf -r 100

-ou may have to run the script as follows:
+You may have to run the script as follows:

 	python meta-sensaas.py examples/VALSARTAN.sdf examples/tetrazole.sdf -r 100